-Just shy of my blog’s first anniversary, I went a little bit out of my comfort zone and made the trek to Miami Beach for Icebox Cafe.
-I didn’t necessarily fancy the majority of what was on the menu, but the Kobe Burger caught my eye.
+Just shy of my blog’s first anniversary, I went out of my comfort zone and made the trek to Miami Beach for Icebox Cafe.
+I didn’t necessarily fancy most of what was on the menu, but the Kobe Burger caught my eye.

 This Icebox Cafe restaurant would relocate to 1855 Purdy Avenue a few years after my initial post in 2009.
-They now have a second location in Hallandale Beach, along with a couple of concession stands at Miami International Airport.
+They now have a second location in Hallandale Beach and a couple of concession stands at Miami International Airport.

 Here’s a side note which I never mentioned in my original post, Oprah named Icebox Cafe the best cake in the U.S. in 2006.
 It’s how they appeared on my food radar initially.

 September 1st, 2009 – Should you be gluttonous in front of someone you barely know? (this my Sex and the City type intro).

 I met Burger Beast reader Brandon and his girlfriend Laura at Icebox Cafe on South Beach for some late lunch.
 I got there a little early, so I ordered some water to tide me over (plus, it was ridiculously hot outside that day, and I was finally indoors).

 After introductions, we discussed food and what drives me to write the blog.
 Something that always comes up in conversation, and why burgers?

 We look over the menu and make our moves.
 Laura orders the Tuna Melt Sandwich, while Brandon goes with their pasta dish of the day (spaghetti and meatballs).
 I order their Kobe Burger (with gouda cheese & onions on a ciabatta roll).